-The ankles and shins are considered among those placements that are highest on the pain scale.
+The ankles and shins are considered among the highest placements on the pain scale.
 This is because of the thin skin, lack of muscle, and proximity to the bone; the tibia lies close to the surface, making this an extremely sensitive location.
 Both the ankles and the shins are not cushioned with fat like other parts of the body, like the thigh or upper arm, making them more painful.
-The pro to designs here is that they are often small, so that the pain will be short-lived.
+The pro to designs here is that they are often small so the pain will be short-lived.

 Breast Tattoo Pain – Level 9

 Body art that inks over or just under the breast will be incredibly painful because of the area’s high concentration of nerve endings.
 This is a sensitive location, and getting inked here can be very uncomfortable.
 Women also have more loose skin in the area, making it more painful.
-For men, breast tattoos are also painful, but it is considered slightly less painful than they would be for women.
+For men, breast tattoos are also painful, but they are slightly less painful than they would be for women.

 Groin Tattoo Pain – Level 9

 The groin is not the best location for body art because tattoos here will fade faster.
 It is also an incredibly painful location to get inked because of the high concentration of nerve endings and the lymph nodes under the skin.
-It is believed that the groin area is slightly more painful for men to get inked than women.
+The groin area is believed to be slightly more painful for men to get inked than women.